-If the word “internship” conjures images of 20-year-olds taking coffee orders for higher ups, it might be time to rethink things just a bit (or a while lot!).
-Many mid-career professionals are turning to internships to advance their career, learn new skills, and make a social impact.
+If the word “internship” conjures images of 20-year-olds taking coffee orders for higher ups, it might be time to rethink things just a bit (or a lot!).
+Many mid-career professionals are turning to internships to advance their career, learn new skills, and make an impact.

 Why would you want an internship as a mid-career professional?